 Submit a job¶

-You may submit a job interactively or through the job scheduler.
-For any information please refer to the page Submit a job.
+You may submit a job interactively or through a job scheduler.
+For any information please refer to the Submit a job page.

 My job remains pending¶

 Copy on a ticket to user support the message in the

 Please refer to the page Information on the computing platform resources.

 I belong to several groups¶

 A user may work for several experiments at the same time.
 In this case, he/she will be registered in all the Unix groups related to these experiments.
 He/she belongs to both Unix groups, but his/her primary affiliation will determine the access rights to computing and storage services.